Religion

 REL 200 Colloquium: What is Religion?
 (4 Credits)

 What is religion really?
 Is it an explanation of the world, a vehicle for reaching divinity, or a system for social connection?
 Is it a by-product of human evolution, a reflection of economic practices, or a category created by colonialism?
 Is it somehow all of the above?
-And how does “religion” and its intersections with race, class, gender, and politics inform our place in the world?
-We explore these questions by reading classic and contemporary scholars, drawing from disciplines such as anthropology, philosophy, psychology, sociology, American studies, and gender studies, and investigating what religion means and does for Smith students.
+And how does “religion” and its intersections with race, class, gender and politics inform one's place in the world?
+This course explores these questions by reading classic and contemporary scholars, drawing from disciplines such as anthropology, philosophy, psychology, sociology, American studies and gender studies, and investigating what religion means and does for Smith students.
 Enrollment limited to 18. {H}{S}

 REL 201 Colloquium-Ritual: Performance and Paradoxes (4 Credits)

-A central feature of religious traditions and lived religious experience, ritual is often thought of as repetitive, unchanging, and prescriptive.
+A central feature of religious traditions and lived religious experience, ritual is often thought of as repetitive, unchanging and prescriptive.
 Yet, enacted rituals are often open-ended and allow considerable room for creativity and innovation.
-Through embodied action and symbolic drama, rituals serve complex functions of making meaning, deepening spirituality, performing cultural identity, and advocating for social change.
-In this course, students will study various theories of ritual and examine ritual practices (religious and secular) in diverse traditions and societies.
-For their final project, students will themselves participate in the process of ritualizing--that is, crafting new rituals.
+Through embodied action and symbolic drama, rituals serve complex functions of making meaning, deepening spirituality, performing cultural identity and advocating for social change.
+Students study various theories of ritual and examine ritual practices (religious and secular) in diverse traditions and societies.
 Enrollment limited to 20. {H}{S}

 Fall, Spring, Variable